New York City's 15th City Council district: 2021 special

 In November 2020, Councilmember Ritchie Torres was elected to represent New York's 15th congressional district, triggering a special election for his Council seat.
 Like all municipal special elections in New York City, the race was officially nonpartisan, with all candidates running on ballot lines of their own creation.
+Following Ballot Question 1's approval in 2019, special elections will also utilize ranked-choice voting.